Older Adult Home Modification

 You may still be able to get help from the Older Adult Home Modification Program.
 Income guidelines are higher than Fuel Assistance.
 Click here for more information.

 The work is free to the homeowner.
-OAHMP is allowed up to $5,000 worth of work in a single home.

 The work in each home depends on the needs of the homeowner.
 We will use an occupational therapist to identify what to prioritize for each homeowner.